 People working on the mission statement sometimes struggle with letting go of old mission statements.
 They like the feel of the words or the historical context.
-There is no issue with using previously created mission statements provided that the mission explicitly addresses the three questions with authority.
+There is no issue with using previously created mission statements if the mission explicitly addresses the three questions with authority.
 Take the comparison of before and after mission statements from a Big Brothers – Big Sisters chapter that is shown below: